-Last week was Diabetes Awareness week which has prompted me to write about the fascinating story regarding John Leith shown on the recent SBS Medicine or Myth program.
-It’s an amazing story!!
+Last week was Diabetes Awareness week which has prompted me to revisit an article I wrote 12 months ago about hemp kombucha and diabetes.
+I wrote this article after watching a fascinating story regarding John Leith shown on the SBS Medicine or Myth program.

 John decided to put aside his doubts and drank hemp kombucha every day.
 Within a matter of weeks, he was feeling much improved and his diabetes symptoms had gone, his blood glucose levels were restored plus his blood pressure had improved.
 He was astounded and couldn’t believe this information about hemp kombucha hadn’t been made available to others especially when we know 1.2 million Australians suffer from with Type 2 Diabetes.

 John was thrilled to be able to share his story in Medicine or Myth and to also meet the amazing Dr Charlie Teo, Dr Ginnie Mansberg and Professor Ashraful Haque.
 As he said it was so refreshing to see the medical community open to alternative, natural health and being willing to invest in independent clinical studies.